markdoerr/howto/python/django/django_howto.md

 virtualenvwrapper provides tab-completion on environment names.
 It really helps when you have a lot of environments and have trouble remembering their names.

-workon also deactivates whatever environment you are currently in, so you can quickly switch between environments.
+work on also deactivates whatever environment you are currently in, so you can quickly switch between environments.

 Deactivating is still the same:
     $ deactivate